nathanhleung/blog-old.nathanhleung.com/_posts/2015-12-29-configuring-babel-6-for-nodejs.md

 files into vanilla ES5 which can be used in any major browser (or Node.js).
 Here's how to get started.

 ## Preset
 First, you need to install a preset.
-Previously, Babel came with transpilers (e.g. React, ES2015), but with the release of 6.0 the Babel devs have changed the API so that the developer has to specify which transpilers should be used.
+Previously, Babel came with transpilers (e.g. React, ES2015), but with the release of [Babel 6.0](https://babeljs.io/blog/2015/10/29/6.0.0/), the API was changed such that the developer now has to specify which transpilers should be used.

-Let's install the [stage-0](https://babeljs.io/docs/plugins/preset-stage-0/) preset, which has the most bleeding-edge set of features.
+Let's install the [stage-0](https://babeljs.io/docs/plugins/preset-stage-0/) preset, which has the most bleeding-edge set of features - decorators, async functions, exponentiation, and more.

 To install, run `npm install babel-preset-stage-0 --save-dev`.
 Once this is done installing, we need to create a `.babelrc` file to tell Babel which presets we want to use.
 Create that file, and put the following contents inside: